 |Test Mail||Click Test Mail to send a test email to confirm the settings and configuration of the email server and recipients.|

-You can enable individual alert messages that can be sent by using the series of check boxes.
+You can enable individual alert messages that can be sent by selecting the appropriate check boxes.
 The supported alerts are:

 |Bucket memory on a node is entirely used for metadata||All the available RAM on a node is being used to store the metadata for the objects stored.
 This means that there is no memory available for caching values.
 With no memory left for storing metadata, further requests to store data will also fail.